micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 1. Run `git clone https://github.com/micromicromicro/example-asset-store` and enter the repository directory

-1. Run `npm install` to download all the Javascript dependencies
+1. In `html/` run `npm install` to download all the Javascript dependencies

-1. Run `./build.sh` to package all the functions and Javascript.
+1. Back in the repository root directory run `./build.sh` to package all the functions and Javascript.

 ### 2. Upload the assets